purpleidea/mgmt/docs/faq.md

 this tool, then you can contribute a native `pkg:rpm` and `pkg:deb` resource to mgmt!

+### Latest vs Installed for packages.

+You have multiple options to install a package using mgmt, it might be tempting to use `latest`, and it could be the case for some packages, but using `installed` is better as it is better to use an mgmt module to manage the versions of the installed packages, rather than let mgmt itself install the latest packages.

 ### When running mgmt, it says: "module path error: can't find a module path".

 You might get an error along the lines of: